TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 We will focus on readability of pretty-printed code and completion suggestions and on consistent indentations.

-We also run your altered syntax definition against the tests from the previous assignment.
-If you score less points than with your submission for the previous assignment, we deduce 5 points from the current assignment.

 You can earn up to 20 points for hand-written completion templates.

 Finally, you can earn up to 10 points for your folding patterns.